parente/tott/doc/sessions/bash.rst

 Prep Materials
 --------------

+If time permits, try to review these resources before the meet-up.
+If you can't, come anyway.

 * Read `Learning the Shell "Why Bother?" and "What is The Shell?" sections <http://linuxcommand.org/lc3_learning_the_shell.php>`_ on linuxcommand.org
 * Read the `vi intro and Interface sections on Wikipedia <http://en.wikipedia.org/wiki/Vi>`_
 * Read the `GNU Screen Intro <http://aperiodic.net/screen/start>`_ and `Screen details sections on aperiodic.net <http://aperiodic.net/screen/detailed_description>`_